mailgun/documentation/source/api-deliverability-alerts.rst

 HMAC_ is used to verified to integrity as well as the authenticity of received webhooks.
 To verify the origin of a webhook:

-1. Stringify the POST request's entire JSON body.
-2. Encode the resulting string with the HMAC algorithm (using your webhook signing key and SHA256 digest mode)
+1. Encode the webhook's entire POST request body with the HMAC algorithm (using your webhook signing key and SHA256 digest mode)
-3. Compare the resulting hexdigest to the signature provided in the POST request's ``x-sign`` header.
+2. Compare the resulting hexdigest to the signature provided in the POST request's ``X-Sign`` header.

 Below is a Ruby code example for verifying a webhook signature: